Light, stronger than all shadows

 I brought in my luggage a candle discovered at Louis Vuitton.
 I did not know they were selling candles too.
 This is the name that seduced me first: " Dehors, il neige ".
 Then there was the smell: scents of gingerbread mingling with those of fir trees, incense notes that come up against other, cooler, more metallic ones, that remind me of the taste of snow.
 The one I liked to taste on the edge of my lips, when the flakes came to settle there.

 In this December 21, at 23h30, just at the time of the winter solstice, I lit the wick of the candle.
-Then I turned my gaze to the window mechanically: whirlwinds of flakes offered us the picture of a slow dance.
-"It's snowing outside," I said suddenly.
+Then I turned my gaze towards the window mechanically: flakes of flakes gave us the picture of a dance in slow motion.
+"Outside, it's snowing," I said suddenly.
 My nephews shouted for joy and went out without their anorak.
-They stretched their faces towards the immaculate sky where Monsieur Lune was very discreet.
+They extended their faces towards the immaculate sky where Monsieur Lune was very discreet.
 I saw them pull out the tongue to collect some snowflakes.
 The flame of their heart rose straight to the sky.
 Tomorrow, for sure, Lady Sun will win the world of shadows.

 NB: ALL-I-C take a vacation.
 The whole team wishes you a bright holiday season and looks forward to seeing you again on 7 January 2019.